mmroz/SwiftSeal/README.md

 # Swift Seal

 An Objective-C++ wrapper around  [Microsoft Seal](https://github.com/microsoft/SEAL) with ergonomic Swift bindings.
-The framework prodvides out of the box Swift functionality to perofm homorphic encrytions and perform arithmetic operations on encoded data.
+The framework prodvides out of the box Swift functionality to perform homomorphic encryptions and perform arithmetic operations on encoded data.
 It is written as a swift package and currently supported on iOS.

 # Table of Contents
 * [Requirements](#requirements)